vonajs/vona/packages-docs/guide/techniques/instance/introduction.md

 const iid = this.ctx.instance.id;
 ```

-### 2. Using the Model to Operate the Database
+### 2. Using the Model to query data

-Since data across multi-instance is isolated, you must specify the `instance id` when operating the database.
+Since data across multi-instance is isolated, you must specify the `instance id` when querying data.
 VonaJS provides a very powerful `Model` object, which can transparently handle multi-instance

 ``` typescript
 // create